SichangHe/CS304_group_project/project6_report.md

 Sentence accuracy: 80.00%.
 Average word error rate: 3.27%.

+![Transition Losses And Digit Accuracy With Continuous Templates.](./transition_losses_vs_digit_accuracy_improved.png)

-Subsequently, we compared the recognition results between project 5 and this project, which involved training an HMM with continuous speech data, using the best transition loss.
+Subsequently, we compared the recognition results between project 5 and this project both using the best transition loss.

 The recognition result from project 5 is presented below.